 Disclosure and Confidentiality

-The Borrower, in consultation with the Bank and persons with relevant expertise, will determine whether disclosure of information regarding cultural heritage required under the ESSs would compromise or jeopardize the safety or integrity of such cultural heritage.
+The Borrower, in consultation with the Bank and credentialed, accredited and internationally recognized independent cultural heritage experts , will determine whether disclosure of information regarding cultural heritage required under the ESSs would compromise or jeopardize the safety or integrity of such cultural heritage.
 In such cases, sensitive information may be omitted from public disclosure.

 Community Access

-Where the Borrower’s project site contains cultural heritage or prevents access to previously accessible cultural heritage sites, the Borrower will, based on consultations with users of the site, allow continued access to the cultural site, or will provide an alternative access route.
-Continuing access will be designed taking into account health, safety and security considerations.
+Where the Borrower’s project site contains cultural heritage or prevents access to previously accessible cultural heritage sites, the Borrower will, based on consultations with users of the site, allow continued access to the cultural site, or will provide an alternative access route acceptable to the stakeholders.
+Continuing access will be designed taking into account health, safety and security considerations, as well as impacts on the cultural heritage.

 Provisions for Specific Types of Cultural Heritage